mgnsk/balafon/README.md

 ### Comments

+Only block comments are supported for now.

 ```
+/* This is a block comment. */

+/*
-// This is a line comment.
+This is a multi line block comment.
+*/
 ```

 ### Commands